lib314a/SWOWZH/README.md

 -   R3missing: The number of missing R3 responses

-> A histogram of the response coverage for R1 and R123 graphs can be
-> obtained from the frequencyCalculating.m script.
-Vocabulary growth
-> curves can be obtained with plotVocabularyGrowth.R.
+> A histogram of the response coverage for R1 and R123 graphs can be obtained from the frequencyCalculating.m script.
+Vocabulary growth curves can be obtained with `scripts/as-vocabulary-growth.R`
-> 【如果coverage是用R算的这里需要改一下???

 <a id="org11b9387"></a>